RhonPhiri/nah/README.md

+# NAH
-# nah
+# Description
-This repository is for the New Apostolic Church Hymnal App made with flutter.
-Check the README file to get more info.
+New Apostolic Church Hymnal app is a lightweight, offline hymnal app written in dart (beginner level).
+Inspired by the [CIS app (Tinashe Mzondiwa)](https://github.com/TinasheMzondiwa?tab=repositories), it includes hymns in various local languages including english.